Last Updated on July 31, 2019

 Treatment of Freiberg Disease

-Quite a number of patients in stage I-III may resolve spontaneously or with conservative treatment.
-The patients who do not respond to conservative treatment in the above-listed stages as well those who fall in stage IV & V require surgery.
+Several patients in stage I-III may resolve spontaneously or with conservative treatment.
+The patients who do not respond to conservative treatment in the above-listed stages as well as those who fall in stages IV & V require surgery.

 The goal of therapy is to rest the joint to allow inflammation and mechanical irritation to resolve.

-In acute presentations, a simple below knee non-weight-bearing cast may be sufficient.
-In nonacute presentations, weight bearing cast may be given.
+In acute presentations, a simple below-knee non-weight-bearing cast may be sufficient.
+In nonacute presentations, a weight-bearing cast may be given.

 Symptomatic analgesic drugs might be taken.
 Few physicians recommend steroid injections too.

-- Simple debridement – It can be done alone or combined with other procedures including excision of the metatarsal head, hemiphalangectomy, and loose body excision.
+- Simple debridement can be done alone or combined with other procedures including excision of the metatarsal head, hemiphalangectomy, and loose body excision.

 - Bone grafting